amar528/weather-api/README.md

 data respectively.

 ## Testing
+The solution was implemented using TDD, using :
+- Mockito for mocking during Unit Tests
+- Spring Data JPA tests for integration testing the JPA layer / Spring Data repositories
+- Web MVC testing for testing the Controller and Exception handling, JSON Ser/Des
+- Wiremock was used to integration test the Feign Client, which provides mocked HTTP responses
+-
-The solution was implemented using TDD, using Mockito for mocking during Unit Tests, and also Spring Data JPA tests for integration testing the JPA layer, MWeb MVC testing for testing the Controller layer, and also Wiremock was used to integration test the Feign Client, which utilises mocked HTTP Testing a specific component involves mocking the collaborating classes or infrastructure that the component directly depends upon, for example collaborating classes, or a mock HTTP server, or in-memory H2 database.
+Testing a specific component involves mocking the collaborating classes or infrastructure that the component directly depends upon, for example collaborating classes, or a mock HTTP server, or in-memory H2 database.

-End-to-end testing was performed using RapidAPI, with test cases for happy path, as well as error cases (404, 400, 401, 429).
+End-to-end testing was performed using RapidAPI, with test cases for happy path, as well as error cases (404, 400, 401, 429)
+These tests are available under:

 ## Code Coverage
 We use JaCoCo (maven plugin) to generate our test coverage report.
-The report is available under target/site/jacoco/index.html
+The report is available under target/site/jacoco/index.html (Coverage 90%/70%)

 ## Enhancements